AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/redis-service-configuration.md

         translate:
           frontend: "stale_cache_enabled"
 ```

-For more details and how to configure on-premises, follow the [instructions here.](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/cache/level-two-cache.html#stale-cache-options)
+For more details and instructions for configuring on-premises installations, see [Stale cache options](../../../configuration/cache/level-two-cache.md#stale-cache-options) in the _Configuration Guide_.

 ## Separate Redis cache and session instances

 Separating the Redis cache from Redis session allows you to manage the cache and sessions independently.
-It prevents cache issues from affecting sessions, which could have impact on revenue.
-Each Redis instance will run on its own core, which also brings performance improvement.
+It prevents cache issues from affecting sessions, which could impact revenue.
+Each Redis instance runs on its own core, which improves performance.

 1. Update the `.magento/services.yaml` configuration file.